ambrishambekar/CAISO-ADS/README.md

     1) Better use of 'try expect' for error handling<br />

  iii) ADS_LMP.py(3-Sept-2018)<br />
   Integrated ADS with LMP pricing information.
 Real time locational marginal price for a particular node is scraped from CAISO OASIS.
-LMP Price served to SCADA on a Modbus register. <br />
+LMP Price served to SCADA on a Modbus register.LMP function definition uploaded to github.
+Integration with Modbus_ADS code is straightforward.<br />

 To Do:<br />